8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 The last thing we must do to set up our backend (...seriously ) is to update our API permissions.
 Since we're not tackling authentication in this tutorial, we must enable public access to the GraphQL API.

 In the 8base Console, navigate to `App Services > Roles > Guest`.
-Update the permissions set for both `Messages` and `Users` to be either **on** or **All Records** (as seen in the screen shot below).
-Essentially, the `Guest` role defines what a user making an un-authenticated request to the API is permitted to do.
+Update the permissions set for both `Messages` and `Users` to be either **on** or **All Records** (as seen in the screenshot below).
+Essentially, the `Guest` role defines what a user making an unauthenticated request to the API is permitted to do.

 ![Setting public permissions in 8base console for public group chat vue app](./assets/chat-permissions.png)

 ### Writing the GraphQL Queries

 At this point, we're going to define and write out all of the GraphQL queries that we'll be needing for our chat component.
-This will help us understand what data we will be reading, creating, and listenin to (websockets) using the API.
+This will help us understand what data we will be reading, creating, and listening to (WebSockets) using the API.

 The following code should be put in a file located at `src/utils/graphql.js`.
 Make sure to read the comments above each exported constant to understand what each query is accomplishing.